koyo-nic/grass-course-veroa/exercises/02_create_new_location/PITCHME.md

 @ul
 - From the GUI
   @ol
-  - Button "New" in the Location wizard
+  - button "New" in the Location wizard
-  - From within a GRASS session, Settings --> GRASS working environment --> Create new location
+  - from within a GRASS session: Settings @fa[arrow-right] GRASS working environment @fa[arrow-right] Create new location
-  - We can use georeferenced maps, EPSG codes, prj files, WKT, etc.
   @olend
 @ulend
 @ul
-- From command line
+- From the command line
   @ol
-  - using `-c` flag in the *grass74* starter script
+  - using `-c` flag in the *grass74* start script
-  - we need to provide path to new location plus either a georeferenced map or an EPSG code
+  - provide path to new location plus either a georeferenced map or an EPSG code
   @olend
 @ulend
 @snapend